 Designed to continue on from JAPN5100.
-Aims to continue the development of basic communicative competence in
+Aims to continue the development of basic communicative competence in spoken and written Japanese.
+Concentrates on the application of language skills in a range of specific business activities.

-Japanese Business Communication
+Professional Japanese A

+Prerequisite: JAPN5101 or permission of Head of Department

-Staff Contact: School Office S1 L3 CP15 Prerequisite: JAPN5101 Exclusion: JAPN5200 or above
+Exclusion: JAPN5200 or above